le-doux/bitsy/docs/docs/introduction/mainScreen.md

 At any point you can download your game to play it outside of the Bitsy editor.

-<h1>Features</h1>
+##Features

 ![main screen of Bitsy](.images/mainScreen.JPG)

-1 <b>Game title</b>.
+1. **Game title**.
 The text that you write here will be displayed at the beginning of your game.

-2 <b>Tools button</b>.
+2. **Tools button**.
 Toggle the tools menu on / off.

-3 <b>Play button</b>.
+3. **Play button**.
 Press play to play and test your game.
 Then press stop to continue editing it.

-4 <b>Tools menu</b>.
+4. **Tools menu**.
 Toggle each of the [Bitsy tools](../category/tools) on / off by clicking the buttons.
 Tools shown in dark blue are open in the main panel.

-5 <b>Main panel</b>.
+5. **Main panel**.
 View all of your active Bitsy tools.
 Click and drag to rearrange them.
 Open and close them using the X in the top-right corner of each tool, or through the buttons in the Tools menu.